Anvil/tox-backtocks/README.md

       expression`
 - [ ] Allow user to configure if we should strip the trailing newline characters or not.
-- [ ] Allow another variable to reuse the evaluated `backquoted expression`
+- [x] Allow another variable to reuse the evaluated `backquoted expression`
-- [ ] Allow another variable to reuse the evaluated `backquoted expression` without reevaluating it :)
+- [x] Allow another variable to reuse the evaluated `backquoted expression` without reevaluating it :) (I mean, it's hacked, but heh, better than nothing)
 - [ ] If evaluating through a shell, automatically add said shell to `allowlist_externals` section
 - [x] Have a working package